 The medication for what ailed the Avs was apparently a game against another team falling down the standings.
 Jean-Sebastien Giguere got his second consecutive start on back-to-back nights and Colorado looked to get a biscuit in the basket after the 1-0 loss in Minnesota.
 Some new-look Franken-lines debuted at the start and remained intact throughout the game resulting in an early goal.
 What followed was an Avalanche-controlled tilt with multiple shots on the power play in the third period.
-It all accumulated for the best home victory for the Avalanche this season as they down Dallas 3-0 behind stellar goaltending and an
+It all accumulated for the best home victory for the Avalanche this season as they down Dallas 3-0 behind stellar goaltending and an <ahem> avalanche of shots.

 The first period was fairly pedestrian at the beginning before the Avalanche started racking up chances and shots.
 True to form though, Kari Lehtonen made all the easy saves and a couple of slightly-above-average ones.
 Dallas didn't spent much time in the Avs' end except to send in a forechecker.
 Around six minutes in some sustained pressure by one of the Franken-lines saw T.J.
 Galiardi work hard in the corner before sending the puck back to the point where Ryan Wilson took a look before putting a hard shot about a foot wide of the left post.
 Chuck Kobasew managed to get the puck with just the tip of his stick and redirected it past Lehtonen.
 The goal was given to Kobasew, taken away from him, and then given back.
 Anyway Wilson earned his 10th assist of the season.